Henry Crimmel: Glassmaking – the early years

 The Wheeling-Bellaire region was a good location for manufacturing because of its fuel and transportation resources.
 Bellaire (Belmont County) had coal, railroad service, and the Ohio River.
 Wheeling also had railroad service and the Ohio River.
 The National Road went through both cities.
 The first known glass factory for which Henry Crimmel worked was the Hobbs works in Wheeling, (West) Virginia.
 Glass had been made in Wheeling as early as 1821, and there were three "glass houses" by 1886.
 The Hobbs plant had a transportation advantage because it was located very close to the Ohio River.
 Henry Crimmel's brother Jacob also worked at the Hobbs plant, and there is a high probability that older brother John also worked at the same plant—simply because there were not many alternatives at the time.
 Many years later, one of Jacob Crimmel's American Flint magazine articles described working for the Hobbs Glass Works in 1861, meaning that he was about 13 years old when he started working there.
 In the 1860s, duties for youngsters just getting started at glass works often involved adding coal and/or wood to furnaces.

-After the war, Henry Crimmel and family members lived in Bellaire, Ohio.
+All three Crimmel brothers are listed by the 1870 U.S. Census as glassblowers living in different locations in Bellaire, Ohio.
 Bellaire, Ohio became known as "Glass City" during the period of 1870 to 1885 because of the number of glass factories in the area.
 The first glass factory in Bellaire was the Belmont Glass Company (a.k.a.
 Belmont Glass Works), and some of the Belmont's founders were former employees of the Hobbs works in Wheeling – including Civil War veteran John Robinson.
 Both Henry and Jacob Crimmel worked at the Belmont Glass works, and Henry was a manager.
 Older brother and Bellaire resident John Crimmel is also believed to have worked at that works.
 The plant began as a maker of chimneys, but changed to a maker of pressed glassware.
 Some of the well known glassmakers of the West Virginia-Ohio-Indiana area worked there before they gained their fame.
 Eventually, the Belmont factory closed in 1890 after an economic recession.